-As the largest economy in Latin America and the ninth-largest economy worldwide, many foreign investors looking into the region are considering doing business in Brazil.
+As the largest economy in Latin America and the ninth largest globally, many foreign investors looking to the region are considering doing business in Brazil.
+Despite the economic difficulties of recent years, the country is actively positioning itself to attract more foreign investment.
+It may be facing lower demand for its commodity exports but remains optimistic about the future.

-For these reasons, among others, international business is now looking firmly at Brazil as an appealing investment destination.
+For these reasons, among others, international business is now looking firmly at doing business in Brazil as an appealing investment destination.

 1. Large consumer market